Pannonica de Koenigswarter: Participation in the Free French Army

 During World War II, Jules de Koenigswarter joined the Free French Army to fight against Nazi Germany.
 Nica initially remained in France at the Château d'Abondant, opening her doors to passing refugees and evacuees.
 However, Jules urged Nica that she must escape.
 She managed to send her children from France to America, placing them with the Guggenheim family on Long Island, and joined the Free French Army alongside her husband in Equatorial Africa where she worked as a decoder for Gaullist intelligence, served as a radio host at Radio Brazzaville, before becoming an ambulance driver for the 1st Free French Division in Egypt and North Africa during the North African Campaign.
 At the close of the war she was decorated as a lieutenant by the allied armies.
-Nica would later be depicted on Thelonious Monk's Underground album cover as a French Resistance Fighter.
+Nica would later be depicted on the album cover of Thelonious Monk's Underground as a French Resistance fighter.